 Owning an affordable home, having access to electricity and water, and being surrounded by good neighbors are all essential ingredients.

 While homes continue to be built or repaired in Addis, sanitation and hygiene is the focus for Habitat’s work in the capital city.
-Twenty-eight families will have access to the toilet buildings we are making.
+Twenty-eight families will have access to the four toilet buildings and two kitchens we are making.
 Many of the people in these families are quite elderly or have disabilities making them especially vulnerable to health-related hardship.
-The new structures will be made of concrete blocks, each have two stalls/rooms with seats over a cistern collecting the waste – a bit like the kind of non-flush toilets you might find at parks or campgrounds in the US.
+The new toilet structures will be made of concrete blocks, each have two stalls/rooms with seats over a cistern collecting the waste – a bit like the kind of non-flush toilets you might find at parks or campgrounds in the US.
 The families will work together to maintain them using funds they’ve saved together.

 Sanitation is an enormous problem in urban areas.
 Without proper toilets in the slums, people are left to defecate outside – at the edges of a small yard, or after dark on the side of the road.
 This uncomfortable reality lives right alongside the beauty of this place.
 During our rides in the van to and from the build site and as we share meals together with the Habitat Ethiopia staff, we’ve come to understand more of the historical, economic, and political forces shaping the growth of the slums and the push and pull between tradition and modernity that people experience here.
 One thing everyone agrees on: everyone deserves a decent place to live.